Fabstir/fabstir-llm-sdk/docs/ui5-reference/PHASE_7_MANUAL_TESTING.md

 - ✅ No stuck transactions
 - ✅ Retry succeeds after adding funds

+**Notes**:
-**Note**: This test is specific to EOA (Externally Owned Account) wallets.
+- This test is specific to EOA (Externally Owned Account) wallets.
 Base Account Kit with gasless transactions would not encounter this error, but it's still important to test for compatibility with standard wallets.
+- **Update (2025-11-17)**: Automated test attempted but UI5 does not have deposit/withdrawal features yet.
+Test will remain manual until blockchain transaction UI is implemented.

 ---